Gankra/abi-cafe/README.md

 * float/double
 * bool
 * structs
+* c-like enums
+* c-like untagged unions
+* rust-like tagged unions
 * opaque pointers (void\*)
 * pass-by-ref (still checks the pointee's layout, and not the address)
 * arrays (including multi-dimensional arrays, although C often requires arrays to be wrapped in pass-by-ref)

 # Adding Tests

+There are two kinds of tests: `.kdl` and `.procgen.kdl`

+The latter is sugar for the former, where you just define a type with the same name of the file (so `MetersU32.procgen.kdl` is expected to define a type named `MetersU32`), and we generate a battery of types/functions that stress it out.

 Tests are specified as [ron](https://github.com/ron-rs/ron) files in the test/ directory, because it's more compact than JSON, has comments, and is more reliable with large integers.
 Because C is in some sense the "lingua franca" of FFI that everyone has to deal with, we prefer using C types in these definitions.